pskgokul/project-help/readme.md

 Submit your document formatted as a `.zip` (if you included images) or `.md` (if not).

+__Be sure to create a (private) repository on your own Github profile to make sure that your report shows up as you intended!__

 ## Formatting

 Use "Github" flavored markdown, which is a slightly more powerful version of usual markdown.
 The file extension is usually `.md`.